darrarski/BNRCoreDataStackConvenienceSaves/README.md

 ## Info

-BNRCoreDataStackConvenienceUpdates is an Add On to the [BNRCoreDataStack](https://github.com/bignerdranch/CoreDataStack) library.
-It adds several methods to the [CoreDataModelable](Pod/CoreDataModelable.swift) protocol that makes saving contexts easier.
+BNRCoreDataStackConvenienceSaves is an Add On to the [BNRCoreDataStack](https://github.com/bignerdranch/CoreDataStack) library.
+It adds [convenience extension](BNRCoreDataStackConvenienceSaves/NSManagedObjectContext+ConvenienceSaves.swift) to `NSManagedObjectContext`that makes saving contexts easier.

 ## Usage

-See [test](Example/Tests/CoreDataModelableTests.swift) for example usage.
+See [tests](Example/Tests/NSManagedObjectContext+ConvenienceSavesTests.swift) for example usage.

 ## Requirements